apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 - `void approveFrom{from}(final address from, address spender, uint val)` lets a caller that is as trusted as `{from}` to set an allowance on behalf of `from`.
 - `void transfer{from -> this}(final address from, address to, uint amount)` moves tokens from `from` to `to` when the caller is as trusted as `{from}`, and the control flow will be auto-endorsed to the integrity level of `{this}` (which means the contract itself), enabling high-integrity operations.

-### Implementing `ERC20` Interface
+### Implementing the `ERC20` Interface

 Now that we've examined the `IERC20` interface, let's look at how it is implemented in SCIF.
-The full [implementation](https://github.com/apl-cornell/SCIF) is available.
+The full [implementation](https://github.com/apl-cornell/SCIF/blob/master/test/contracts/tutorialExamples/ERC20.scif) is available.
 Below we walk through its structure step by step.

 #### Imports